jacquarg/version-brunch/README.md

 and replaces `{!major!}` `{!minor!}` `{!maintenance!}` `{!build!}` strings with parsed values from `version.json` file.

+Or replace the version field value in any specified JSON file.

 ### Configuration

 There are some options that allow changing plugin defaults.
 You can add these